Policies

 Degraded

-Only one customer end user has no service available
+Only one customer end user does not have service available

 Customer level 4

-The normal service is available.
-Changes related to the configuration of the service have been requested.
+Normal service is available.
+Changes related to the service configuration have been requested.

 7.5.
 Response times vary according to the level of criticality set out in point 7.4.3 above and will be resolved according to the table below: